paulhibbitts/demo-cpt-363-2022/themes/bootstrap4-open-matter/_demo/multicourse-hub/03.cpt364/presentations/placeholder-slide/presentation.md

 ---
-title: 'Placeholder Slide'
+title: Placeholder Slide
 ---

-[.header: alignment(center)]
 [.text: alignment(center)]

 # CPT 364

 ### Slides Placeholder

-> “A work in progress.
+> > “A work in progress.
 And the possibilities are endless.”
 -- Elizabeth Eulberg

 ---